dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/modal/demos.md

 ### Open Modal by the state only

-Use a custom trigger button and state handling by setting `hidden` for the default trigger button.
+Use a custom trigger button and state handling by setting `omitTriggerButton` to Modal.

 <ModalExampleStateOnly />